-The mathematical description of communication signals in the time and frequency domain is covered: Fourier series for periodic signals, Fourier transform for aperiodic signals with low-pass and band-pass character and the special features of time-discrete signals.
+The mathematical description of communication signals in the time and frequency domain is covered: Fourier series for periodic signals, Fourier transform for aperiodic signals with low-pass and band-pass characteristic and the special features of discrete-time signals.
 Scope: 2L + 1E.

-The focus is on stochastic signals and their modelling Starting from probability theory, discrete and continuous random variables without and with statistical bindings are introduced and the influence of a filter on stochastic signals is described.
+The focus is on stochastic signals and their modelling.
+Starting from probability theory, discrete-valued and continuous-valued random variables without and with statistical bindings are introduced and the influence of a filter on stochastic signals is described.
 Scope: 3L + 2E.

-It covers Shannon's information theory for discrete and continuous sources and his theorems for source and channel coding.
+The book covers Shannon's information theory for discrete-valued and continuous-valued sources and his theorems for source and channel coding.
 Channel codes specifically add redundancy, source codes remove unnecessary redundancy (data compression).
 Scope: 2L + 1E.

 If the transmitter and/or receiver moves, the channel is time-variant.
 Non-frequency-selective fading (Rayleigh, Rice) and frequency-selective fading due to multipath reception are treated.
 GSM and UMTS are briefly described, the 4G system LTE in more detail.
 Scope: 2L + 1E.

 Channel coding includes methods for error detection and correction, which often are the only factors, that make transmission possible when the channel is poor.
 Described are linear block codes, Reed-Solomon codes and convolutional and turbo codes as well as their (possibly iterative) decoding.
 Scope: 3L + 2E.